evanwill/_drafts/_notes/writing-markdown.md

 ---

 Markdown is a quick and simple way to write formatted documents in plaintext.
-It is easy to read as plaintext, but is designed to convert to HTML for easy web publishing.
+It is intuitive and easy to read, but is designed to convert to HTML for easy web publishing.
-Writing in plaintext rather than proprietary formats such as Word has many advantages:
+Writing in plaintext rather than [proprietary](https://www.gnu.org/proprietary/proprietary.en.html) formats such as Word has many advantages:

 - simple - don't waste time in complex and frustrating formatting in Word that will be deleted by publishers anyway.
 This keeps your distractions to a minimum.
-- sharable - any device can open and read plaintext.
+- sharable - any device can open and read plaintext, no special software needed, unlike Word.
 - preservable - markdown is plaintext which is easy for digital preservation, unlike Word.
-- version controllable - you can use the full power of Git or other version control systems.
+- version controllable - you can use the full power of Git or other version control systems, unlike Word.

 ## GitHub Markdown